ehrlich89/forensics/README.md

 - Messages logged over a long period of time can be transformed to status reports and periodically sent to a mesh management system like the Relution SmartBeacon management system.

 #### Triggering
 - A stream of beacon messages can trigger an action which will be executed based on different time and location based parameters.
-Actions can e.g. be exectuted after a predefined delay or locked for a specific duration.
+Actions can e.g. be executed after a predefined delay or locked for a specific duration.
 Moreover, actions can be defined to trigger only inside a certain range to the beacon or can have a validation period.
 - To make the execution of distance dependent actions more stable, the messages' received signal strength is averaged over time by using a linearly weighted moving average filter.

 ### Service